ouspg/CompSec/Lab2_Network/README.md

 **Your task is to use the file upload vulnerability to overwrite the subtitle file and create an XSS attack that makes the promotional page look like Juice Shop's login page, and when a user inputs their credentials, the site should send those credentials to your own server.** So, do the following:

-* **Setup a server.** Just a basic Python [Flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) that can receive POST requests is fine.
-The server can either print or save the information to a file.
+* **Setup a server.** There's no need to do anything too fancy, you just need to be able to show that you received the POST request data from the fake login page.
+For example, you can create a basic Python [Flask](http://flask.pocoo.org/)/[BaseHttpServer](https://docs.python.org/2/library/basehttpserver.html) or just set up a ```netcat``` listener.
 Anything goes as long as it shows that the data entered the server.

 * **Create the payload.** The payload should be a *.zip* archive that contains your *.vtt* file that has directory traversal characters added to its filename, so when the server unpacks the archive, your *.vtt* file will overwrite the original subtitle file.
     * The filename should include traversal characters to go up two directories to get to the root folder before the path.